 Trust symbols act as a third-party endorsement.
 Some of the most common are Norton, McAfee, PayPal Verified, and Google Trusted Store.
 While not all of these are specific to international e-commerce, but rather are synonymous with internet protection.
-Being certified by companies that are themselves well trusted is a powerful tool for increasing trust.
+Being certified by companies that are themselves well-trusted is a powerful tool for increasing trust.

-If company endorsement is a good tool, peer endorsement is a sledge hammer.
+If company endorsement is a good tool, peer endorsement is a sledgehammer.
 People trust other people who they view as similar to them.
-The benefits of customer reviews are well documented, but still too many companies fail to take full advantage.
+The benefits of customer reviews are well documented, but still, too many companies fail to take full advantage.

-Google has recently changed their “trusted stores” program to “customer reviews”, so this is likely to play an even larger role in SEO too.
+Google has recently changed its “trusted stores” program to “customer reviews”, so this is likely to play an even larger role in SEO too.
 You can thus use reviews to boost your international e-commerce store and for gaining trust.